Financial Aid FAQ

-The forms required to apply for financial aid at WPI will vary depending on your applicant type, be it a student just applying to WPI, a returning student or even a graduate student each applicant group may have different forms to complete.
-To determine which forms you are required to file please visit our Applying for Aid page and then click on the link that applies to you.
+The forms required to apply for financial aid at WPI will vary depending on your applicant type, be it a student just applying to WPI, a returning student, or a graduate student.
+Each applicant group may have different forms to complete.
+To determine which forms you are required to file, please visit our Applying for Aid page and then click on the link that applies to you.

-I'm applying for aid and my parents are divorced and the Non-Custodial parent application cannot be completed what can I do?
+I'm applying for aid, my parents are divorced, and the Noncustodial Parent CSS Profile application cannot be completed.
+What can I do?

-Answer: If you cannot have the Non-Custodial CSS Profile completed by your Non-Custodial parent either due to lack of contact or other personal reasons you can submit the Profile Waiver Request form for Noncustodial Parent which can be found in the Forms for Prospective First Year and Transfer Undergraduate Students on our Forms page
+If you cannot have the Noncustodial CSS Profile completed by your noncustodial parent due to lack of contact or other personal reasons, you can submit the Noncustodial Profile Waiver Request Form, found below.

 I want to decline some of the loans or work study in my offer, how do I do that?

-This page gives you step by step guidelines on how to access and use the online award reduction form
+The above attachment gives you step by step guidelines on how to access and use the online award reduction form.

 I'm a newly accepted student, how do I accept my financial aid offer?

-Answer: WPI use what is considered passive acceptance of your financial aid offer.
-In other words we assume you want to keep all of the aid that was outlined in your offer, you do not need to take any additional steps unless you reduce or decline parts of your award by following the steps listed in the FAQ above.
+WPI uses passive acceptance of your financial aid offer.
+In other words, we assume you want to keep all of the aid that was outlined in your offer.
+You do not need to take any additional steps unless you reduce or decline parts of your award by following the steps listed in the FAQ above.

 I received notification that I'm eligible for a MA Grant (or VT or PA Grant) why isn't it in my award?

-State grant programs including Massachusetts, Vermont, and Pennsylvania, notify students of eligibility in late spring but generally do not send rosters of eligible students to the school until close to the end of the summer.
-Our office will not award State Grant funds until we have received and certified the rosters sent to us by the particular State as there are sometimes changes that delay or eliminate funding before the student appears on a roster.
+State grant programs, including Massachusetts, Vermont, and Pennsylvania, notify students of eligibility in late spring but generally do not send rosters of eligible students to the school until close to the end of the summer.
+Our office will not award State Grant funds until we have received and certified the rosters sent to us by the particular state as there are sometimes changes that delay or eliminate funding before the student appears on a roster.